SaraOlsson/project15/Edge-Impulse-Guide/README.md

 &nbsp;

-## Use case - SmartParks
+## Use case - OpenCollar by SmartParks

-Edge Impulse collaborate with SmartParks, Irnas and others to analyze motion and sound data of Elephants to identify events.
+Edge Impulse collaborates with SmartParks, Irnas, and others to analyze motion and sound data of Elephants to identify events.
 This adds a layer of intelligence to the existing GPS tracking and LoRaWAN connectivity of the OpenCollar.

 The collar hardware is based on the device *Nordic Semi nRF52840 DK* which is also compatible with Edge Impulse see [the documentation](https://docs.edgeimpulse.com/docs/nordic-semi-nrf52840-dk).
 The Edge Impulse firmware for this development board is open source and hosted on GitHub: [edgeimpulse/firmware-nrf52840-5340](https://github.com/edgeimpulse/firmware-nrf52840-5340).

 <!-- TODO: another image? -->
 ![sketch](media/OpenCollarElephantEdge.jpg)

-For this real use case, we identified a feedback loop that would add benefit for the OpenCollar by SmartParks to that data can be loaded back to Edge Impulse for training.
-Then it has to:
+For this use case, we identified a feedback loop that would add benefit for the OpenCollar, so that data can be loaded back to Edge Impulse for training:
-    1. Be uploaded as telemetry or thorugh IoT Hub File upload from device with sensors -> enable telemetry messaging from SmartPark devices to Azure IoT Hub, in this case, integrate Azure IoT Hub to the Lora application that SmartPark uses.
+    1. Upload as telemetry or through IoT Hub File upload from a device with sensors -> enable telemetry messaging from SmartPark devices to Azure IoT Hub, in this case, integrate Azure IoT Hub to the Lora application that SmartPark uses.
-    2. Be stored until until loaded to Edge Impulse -> route telemetry from Azure IoT Hub to Azure Storage Account.
+    2. Store telemetry until loaded to Edge Impulse -> route telemetry from Azure IoT Hub to Azure Storage Account.
-    3. Be transformed to valid file format -> use Azure Function to fetch from Azure Storage, transform and send to Edge Impulse data ingestion.
+    3. Transform data to valid file format -> use Azure Function to fetch from Azure Storage, transform and send to Edge Impulse data ingestion.
-    4. Train model in Edge Impulse studio -> also link which Edge Impulse project belongs to a certion IoT device.
+    4. Train model in Edge Impulse studio -> then link which Edge Impulse project belongs to a certain IoT device.

 &nbsp;

 ![diagram-usecase](media/use-case-vs-general.png)
-(old image, replace but keep idea about use case VS in general)

 &nbsp;